Yenişehir, Bursa: History

 After the capture of Köprühisar and Yarhisar in the years when the Ottoman Empire became a state, Osman Bey gave this region to his veterans as a sword right.
 Yenişehir became known with this name for the first time since it was opened for construction.
 In the book "Ottoman History", written by İsmail Hakkı Uzunçarşılı, the phrase "A Turkish city was established in the plain and a headquarters was built because it was close to the battlefield".

 In the light of this information, it is understood that Yenişehir was established as a Turkish city and opened to residence.
-From 1867 until 1922, Yenişehir was part of Hüdavendigâr vilayet.
-Yenişehir, a 680-year-old Turkish city, was occupied by the Greeks during the Turkish War of Independence/Greco-Turkish War between 27 October 1920 and 6 September 1922.
-During the Greek occupation, many massacres took place against the local Turkish population committed by the Greek Army as part of the wider Yalova Peninsula massacres.
-On 6 September 1922, the city was liberated from the occupation.
+From 1867 until 1921, Yenişehir was part of Hüdavendigâr vilayet.
+Yenişehir, a 680-year-old Turkish city, was temporarily retaken by the Greeks during the 1919–1922 Greco-Turkish War between 27 October 1920 and 6 September 1922.
+On 6 September 1922, Mustafa Kemal's Turkish nationalist forces retook the city.
 The establishment of the villages goes back to old times, for example, the Yarhisar neighborhood is known to have Tekfur barracks during the Byzantine period.
 Likewise, Akbıyık and Süleymaniye villages have remained from the Byzantine period (castle).
 The Ottomans built many historical monuments in the city.
 10 of the 17 mosques in the district center belong to the Ottoman period.
 Some of the mosques and baths built in villages were built during the Ottoman period.
 Other historical monuments in the district are Babasultan Lodge, Sinanpaşa Mosque and Caravansary, Çiftehamamlar, Süleymanpaşa Mosque and Mausoleum, Palace Bath, Shemaki House.

 While describing the history of Yenişehir, it made it easier to tell that Osman Ghazi, the founder of the Ottoman Empire, spent his childhood in the Yarhisar neighborhood, and won great victories against the Byzantines in the Koyunhisar plain.
 The Ottomans also went to the west in several wars.
 In these wars, Osman Bey's nephew Aydoğdu Bey was martyred.
 His grave is still in Koyunhisar neighborhood.

+Composition

+There are 71 neighbourhoods in Yenişehir District: